On Privacy Weaknesses and Vulnerabilities in Software Systems: New common privacy weaknesses

 Table \ref{tab:cwe-template-missing-consent-check} presents a new common privacy weakness for collecting personal data without user consent/permissions.
 This weakness belongs to improper personal data collection category.
 Figure \ref{fig:hd-missing-consent-check} shows a code fragment confirming the existence of a missing consent check before collecting personal data weakness.
-The code fragment is extracted from the Github commit \emph{0b09df0}\footnote{https://github.com/HumanDynamics/rhythm-server/commit/\\0b09df0fa0a35dd1fe8a6b2160fb4e68299574d4} of the HumanDynamic repository \citep{HumanDynamics}.
+The code fragment is extracted from the Github commit \emph{0b09df0}\footnote{\url{https://github.com/HumanDynamics/rhythm-server/commit/0b09df0}} in the HumanDynamic repository \cite{HumanDynamics}.

 \begin{conclusion} \textbf{We propose 11 new common privacy weaknesses to be added to CWE.
 These will significantly improve the coverage of privacy weaknesses and vulnerabilities in CWE, and subsequently CVE.} \end{conclusion}